Bussey Brook Meadow

 An aerial photo by Donald Wyman shows extensive excavation of soil from parcel 2824 (the future landfill) adjacent to 310 South Street.
 This material (sand and gravel?) was undoubtedly used as fill in another location.
 (The removal of the native soil from parcel 2824 was completed prior to October 1955, when aerial photographs show the early stages of dumping on the site.)

 The Monsignor William J. Casey Overpass is constructed, which elevates Arborway traffic over the Forest Hills area, completely obliterating its complex intersection with Washington Street.
 Building the overpass necessitates removing 200 Olmsted-era red oaks that had been planted along the overtopped section of the Arborway.
-(The Casey Overpass is now slated for removal in 2014.)
+(The Casey Overpass was removed in 2018.)

 In 1953, a nine-year-old boy drowns in Muddy Pond; local residents circulate a petition asking Harvard to fill in the 30′ x 50′ pond.
 Neighbors say over 300 people signed the petition, but no action was ever taken.